jactor-rises/archived-actions/prepare-mvn-release/README.md

 with maven and runs on an environment which support bash-scripts

-No inputs are required, but if not the file names for tag-name and commit message are provided, the default options will be used, ses `action.yml`
+No inputs are required, but if not the file names for tag-name and commit message are provided, the default options will be used, see `action.yml`